MercuryWorkshop/chromeos-releases/README.md

 However, Google only makes the newest recovery images available, making it difficult to find older builds.
 To obtain a list of older recovery images as well as download links, we get this data from two sources:

 - Historical data for recovery images is fetched from the [chrome-versions](https://www.npmjs.com/package/chrome-versions) NPM package.
 This old database used a convoluted method of brute forcing download URLs and is no longer kept up to date.
 - Newer data comes from parsing Internet Archive snapshots of the Chromium Serving Builds API.
-Snapshots are taken daily, so includes the data for every single recovery image since 2024.
+Snapshots are taken daily, so it includes the data for every single recovery image since 2024.

 ## Building the Database